tscript3r/notify-monitor/README.md

     "refresh_interval": 120,
     "stored_ads_limit": 50
 }
 ```

 Any returned ad will have the 'users_id' values to identify the task owner users.
 This fields are of course mandatory.
 You can additionally add the 'refresh_interval'
 and 'stored_ads_limit' values - for more information please refer to the documentation.
 In the near future I have planned to add feature which will auto-send the found ads to
-the given url, so there will be an additional field: "return_url".
+the given url, so there will be an additional field: 'return_url'.
 For now to receive the new found ads:

 ```
 curl -X GET -H localhost:8080/api/v1/tasks/1/ads
 ```

 Response example:

 ```
 {
     "ads": [